sonrisesoftware/udata/TUTORIAL.md

 uData
 =====

+###The Database###

+In your root QML file, define a instance of the `Database` type:

+    Database {
+        id: database

+        name: "demo-app"
+        description: "Demo app for uData"
+        modelPath: Qt.resolvedUrl("model")
+    }

+The `name` and `description` properties are self-explanatory. `modelPath` refers to the directory where you define your model types, so uData knows where to look for them.

 ###Model Objects###

 The core part of uData is the model object.
 It's full QML object, so you get strongly typed properties, property change signals, bindings, and functions.